Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance4.md

 #### Usage

-compiledClipInstance.brightness
+CompiledClipInstance.brightness

 #### Description

-Read-only property; `integer`; an integer that contains the value set in the Color Effect Property Inspector for brightness when colorMode == 'brightness'.
+Read-only property; `integer`; An integer that contains the value set in the Color Effect Property Inspector for brightness when colorMode == 'brightness'.
 Specify a percentage between -100 and 100.
 Returns an error if colorMode is a different setting.

 #### Example